How Well Generative Adversarial Networks Learn Distributions: Generative Adversarial Networks

-The following corollary concerns $A_1(\F,\G,\nu)$ and $A_2(\G, \nu)$ through choosing the generator/discriminator pair, as a step towards understanding the new notion of pair regularization for GANs. \begin{coro}[Choice of generator/discriminator] Consider the target density class $\log \nu \in \D_{R}$, and the generator class $\log \mu_{\theta} \in \D_G$.
+The following corollary concerns $A_1(\F,\G,\nu)$ and $A_2(\G, \nu)$ through choosing the generator-discriminator-pair, as a step towards understanding the new notion of pair regularization for GANs. \begin{corollary}[Choice of generator and discriminator] Consider the target distribution class $\nu \in \D_{R}$, and the generator distribution class $\mu_{\theta} \in \D_G$.
 With the discriminator chosen as

 then

 In addition, if the generator is well-specified in the sense $\D_G \supseteq \D_R$, then